SAP/ui5-tooling/docs/pages/Configuration.md

 ### Compatibility Matrix

-Unless otherwise noted in the table below, the UI5 Tooling modules are backward compatible in the means that for example UI5 CLI v3.0.0 might still be able to handle a project that is using Specification Version `1.0`.
+Unless otherwise noted in the table below, the UI5 Tooling modules are backward compatible.

 Version | UI5 CLI Release
 --- | ---